Teo703/array-sorting-algorithms/README.md

-# Sorting ALgorithms for Beginners
+# Sorting Algorithm for Integer Arrays
 We implement 3 sorting algorithms for integers arrays.